-- (3) Based upon consideration of the following factors, the Board may impose disciplinary action other than the penalties recommended above: - (a) The danger to the public; - (b) The length of time since date of violation; - (c) The number of complaints filed against the licensee; - (d) The length of time licensee or registrant has practiced; - (e) The actual damage, physical or otherwise, caused by the violation: - (f) The deterrent effect of the penalty imposed; - (g) The effect of the penalty upon the licensee's or registrant's livelihood; - (h) Any efforts for rehabilitation; - (i) The actual knowledge of the licensee or registrant pertaining to the violation; - (j) Attempts by licensee or registrant to correct or stop violations or refusal by licensee or registrant to correct or stop violations; - (k) Related violations against a licensee or registrant in another state including findings of guilt or innocence, penalties imposed and penalties served; - (l) Actual negligence of the licensee or registrant pertaining to any violations; - (m) Penalties imposed for related offenses under subsection (1) above: - (n) Any other mitigating or aggravating circumstances. - (4) Penalties imposed by the Board pursuant to Rule 61G5-30.001, F.A.C., may be imposed in combination or individually but may not exceed the limitations enumerated below: - (a) Issuance of a reprimand or censure. - (b) Imposition of an administrative fine not to exceed \$500 for each count or separate offense. - (c) Placement on probation for a period of time and subject to such reasonable conditions as the Board may specify. - (d) Revocation or suspension of any license or registration issued pursuant to Chapter 477, F.S. - (e) Refusal to certify to the Department an applicant for licensure or registration.

-- (5) The provisions of subsections (1) through (5) above shall not be construed so as to prohibit civil action or criminal prosecution as provided for in Section 477.0265(2) or Section 477.031, F.S., and the provisions of subsections (1) through - (5) above shall not be construed so as to limit the ability of the Board to enter into binding stipulations with accused parties as per Section 120.57(3), F.S. - (6) In every case the Board imposes a monetary fine, it shall also suspend the Respondent's license(s).
+- (3) When the Board finds that any person licensed or registered under Chapter 477, F.S., has committed any of the acts set forth in Section 477.028, F.S., it is recommended that the Board issue a final order imposing a revocation of the license or registration involved in any such violation. - (4) Based upon consideration of the following factors, the Board may impose disciplinary action other than the penalties recommended above: - (a) The danger to the public; - (b) The length of time since date of violation; - (c) The number of complaints filed against the licensee; - (d) The length of time licensee or registrant has practiced; - (e) The actual damage, physical or otherwise, caused by the violation; - (f) The deterrent effect of the penalty imposed; - (g) The effect of the penalty upon the licensee's or registrant's livelihood; - (h) Any efforts for rehabilitation; - (i) The actual knowledge of the licensee or registrant pertaining to the violation; - (j) Attempts by licensee or registrant to correct or stop violations or refusal by licensee or registrant to correct or stop violations: - (k) Related violations against a licensee or registrant in another state including findings of guilt or innocence, penalties imposed and penalties served; - (l) Actual negligence of the licensee or registrant pertaining to any violations; - (m) Penalties imposed for related offenses under subsection (1) above; - (n) Any other mitigating or aggravating circumstances. - (5) Penalties imposed by the Board pursuant to Rule 61G5-30.001, F.A.C., may be imposed in combination or individually but may not exceed the limitations enumerated below: - (a) Issuance of a reprimand or censure. - (b) Imposition of an administrative fine not to exceed \$500 for each count or separate offense. - (c) Placement on probation for a period of time and subject to such reasonable conditions as the Board may specify. - (d) Revocation or suspension of any license or registration issued pursuant to Chapter 477, F.S. - (e) Refusal to certify to the Department an applicant for licensure or registration. - (6) The provisions of subsections (1) through (5) above shall not be construed so as to prohibit civil action or criminal prosecution as provided for in Section 477.0265(2) or Section 477.031, F.S., and the provisions of subsections (1) through (5) above shall not be construed so as to limit the ability of the Board to enter into binding stipulations with accused parties as per Section 120.57(3), F.S. - (7) In every case the Board imposes a monetary fine, it shall also suspend the Respondent's license(s).
 However, to enable the Respondent to pay the fine, the suspension shall be stayed for the time period specified in the Board's final order in accordance with Rule 61G5-17.016, F.A.C.
 If the fine is paid within that time period, the suspension shall not take effect; if the fine is not paid within that time period, then the stay shall expire and the suspension shall take effect.
 Thereafter, upon payment of the fine, the suspension shall be lifted.